Profile

 Clare Tawell, a former hospital radiographer, started a not-for-profit company called Bright Ears UK to help children feel more included and represented.
 Her motivation came from her own experience with her daughter, Matilda, who was born deaf and needed a hearing aid.
 When Clare tried to find a doll with a hearing aid for Matilda, she couldn't find any.

-Mother Felicia Jackson creates CPRWrap after facing a terrifying moment with her son nearly choked to death.
+Mother Felicia Jackson creates CPRWrap after facing a terrifying moment saving her son

-Felicia Jackson, a dedicated Physical Therapist Assistant, was driven to create CPRWrap after facing a terrifying moment when her son nearly choked to death.
+Felicia Jackson, a dedicated Physical Therapist Assistant, was driven to create CPRWrap after facing a terrifying moment when her son's heart stopped beating.
 In that critical moment, she realized how difficult it can be to remember and correctly perform CPR (cardiopulmonary resuscitation) steps.
 Determined to prevent others from experiencing the same despair, Felicia turned her traumatic experience into a life mission: to create a tool that could empower anyone to act confidently in an emergency.

 Mom Abby Ekmark creates Autism Safety Toolkit Inspired by her son Rudy Alejos